ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/JonathanWilbur/CVE-2018-19131](https://github.com/JonathanWilbur/CVE-2018-19131) :  ![starts](https://img.shields.io/github/stars/JonathanWilbur/CVE-2018-19131.svg) ![forks](https://img.shields.io/github/forks/JonathanWilbur/CVE-2018-19131.svg)

 ## CVE-2018-19127
  A code injection vulnerability in /type.php in PHPCMS 2008 allows attackers to write arbitrary content to a website cache file with a controllable filename, leading to arbitrary code execution.
-The PHP code is sent via the template parameter, and is written to a data/cache_template/*.tpl.php file along with a &quot;&lt;?php function &quot; substring.
+The PHP code is sent via the template parameter, and is written to a data/cache_template/*.tpl.php file along with a "?php function " substring.